bokesan/skred/doc/usersguide.md

 ### Data Types

-The core language has only two data types:
+The core language has only few data types:

 * Integers
 * Tagged structures
+* Functions

 Characters a represented by integers, everything else by structured data.